Organizational life cycle: Phases of growth

 According to Larry Greiner, there are 5 phases of growth in an organization, each indicated by an evolutionary and subsequently, a revolutionary phase.

 An evolutionary phase, refers to an extended duration of expansion enjoyed by the organization with no significant disruptions.
-Similarly, a revolutionary phase refers to a period of considerable disturbance within an organization.
+In contrast, a revolutionary phase refers to a period of considerable disturbance within an organization.

 Phase 1: creative expansion → leadership crisis

 Creative expansion (evolutionary phase) leads to a leadership crisis (revolutionary phase).
 Initially, the organization enjoys expansion through the creativity and proactive nature of its founders.
 However, this leads to a crisis of leadership, as a more structured form of management is required.
 The founding members must either assume this role, or empower a competent manager to fulfill this if they are unable to.

 Phase 2: directional expansion → autonomy crisis

 Directional expansion (evolutionary phase) leads to a crisis of autonomy (revolutionary phase).
 As the organization experiences expansion through directive leadership, a more structured and functional management system is adopted.
 However, this leads to a crisis of autonomy.
 Greater delegation of authority to managers of lower levels is required, although at the reluctance of top-tier managers who do not wish to have their authority diluted.